SteelCompendium/data-gen/Draw Steel Rules.md

 “No, that’s not how it starts.
 But I have this feeling that’s how it’ll end.”

 “What does your oath say?
-‘Even should the sun stop in the sky, even should the night—’”
+‘Even should the sun stop in the sky, even should the night—’ ”

 “John,” the dragon knight said, his voice suddenly sad.
 Exasperated.
 “You don’t want to quote my oath to me.
 You really don’t.
 I liked serving with you.
 I have fond memories of that time—of you.
 Don’t spoil it.”
 He looked at his friend, the three peasants, then shook his head and turned to leave the inn.